Search programs

 Speak to an admissions counselor for the most accurate information about how to apply to a specific online bachelor’s in economics program.

-In general, students complete an online application, and submit supplemental materials through a school’s online application portal.
+In general, students complete an online application and submit supplemental materials through a school’s online application portal.
 Undergraduate students may submit the Common Application, which facilitates applications to multiple schools.
-To be considered official transcripts and test scores usually have to be sent directly from the school or testing agency, respectively.
+To be considered official, transcripts and test scores usually have to be sent directly from the school or testing agency, respectively.

 Letters of recommendation should come from teachers, employers, or colleagues who can speak to your academic and professional abilities and skills, especially as they relate to this field.
-Give yourself sufficient time to craft a well-written personal essay and ask a trusted teacher, counselor, or friend to review it before submitting it.
+Give yourself sufficient time to craft a well-written personal essay and ask a trusted teacher, counselor, or friend to review it before submitting.

 How much does an online bachelor’s in economics degree program cost?